daviddechaux/Kingmaker/readme.md

 > Animating Clip Paths
 > https://d3js.org/

-### A lire
+### To Read
 https://developer.mozilla.org/en-US/docs/Mozilla/Performance/Scroll-linked_effects

 ## Todo
 - Save before quit
-- Display save only when add / change stuff
 - Toggle menu
 - Adjust CSS to have all icon on the same size (more or less)
 - Use data instead of crappy css class method like I did
-- Add a hint on fields (title) : disable some characteres on names
+- Add a hint on fields (title) : disable some characteres on names (' for example)
 - Create capital
+- "Garnison mode" for troups
 - Use Lucian POC for Javascript Object
-- Add a [crown](https://upload.wikimedia.org/wikipedia/commons/8/86/Meuble_h%C3%A9raldique_Couronnes_fran%C3%A7aises.svg) on the player token, and make this crown evolve with the size of the kingdom
-- Add army tokens (that must be factionnable)
 - Create Road
 - Unzoom everything
 - Move to ES6
+- Menu styling

 ## In progress
-- Menu styling
+- Nothing, I'm lazy

 ## Maybe
 - Load default file from web (currently data are store in js) : Cross domain origin issue